 Excellent Splat Rock!
 Smooth and wide.
 Entire river current flows into the rock.
 Excellent recovery/setup eddys on both sides.
 Nice rock upstream for photos and spectating.
 Hard to actually touch the rock at higher flows due to the large pillow.
 Located below the first large bluff on river left and where the creek narrows as it enters the gorge.

 After the March 2008 floods, a large rock has moved in the bottom ledge of the drop an now creates a undercut pin hazard that the majority of the current flows into.
 Eddys are located on both sides of the creek above the rock an lines are available far right and far left.
 Drifters or swimmers will likely be drawn into the undercut by the current.
+Photo is taken at high water >5 ft.

 Located, just after the creek turns back to the right below Crack-in-the-Rock.
 Most of the water heads through a slot in the middle of the creek.
 Beware of the large moss covered rock (Green Rock) directly downstream of the slot.
 It is undercut and feeds a sieve to the left.
 Be prepared to eddy left or move right as you exit the slot.